 Work with Subject Matter Experts (SMEs)

-The instructional designer does not necessarily have any knowledge or expertise in the subject that learners need to be trained on.
-IDs are experts in training design… they can’t be experts in everything after all!
+The ID does not necessarily have any knowledge or expertise in the subject that learners need to be trained on.
+IDs are experts in training design… they can’t be experts in everything!

 The job of being the expert actually belongs to the appropriately titled Subject Matter Expert (SME).
 The SME is an expert in his or her job or domain; the ID works with the SME to extract the knowledge and information that needs to be imparted onto others.